Sandy Brondello: Australian National Team

 Brondello became the coach of the Australian Women's national team, the Opals in 2017.

 At the 2018 FIBA Women's Basketball World Cup held in Tenerife in Spain, the Australian team were runner-up beaten by the US 73-56 in the final.

 In 2021, she coached the team at the delayed Tokyo Olympics.
 The team was knocked out in the quarter finals by the US.

 The 2022 FIBA Women's Basketball World Cup was hosted by Australia, and played in Sydney.
 Australia came third in the tournament, being knocked out by China in the semi final, and winning the third place playoff against Canada.

 At the 2024 Paris Olympics, the Australian team won the bronze medal, the team's first Olympic medal since a bronze in 2012.
 They were beaten by the US in a semi final, and won the third place playoff against Belgium.

 In February 2025, her contract with the Australian team was renewed through to the 2028 Olympics.

+At the 2026 FIBA Women's Basketball World Cup held in Germany, Australia were eliminated in the quarterfinals by Spain.
+The depleted Opals lost numerous key players due to injury, leaving only 9 players available for their quarterfinal game.

 Personal life

-Brondello is married to Olaf Lange, who is also a basketball coach and an assistant for the Liberty.
+Brondello is married to Olaf Lange, who is also a basketball coach and an assistant for the Tempo as of 2026.
 They have 2 children, Brody and Jayda.
+Her son, Brody, plays for Dominican University in NCAA Division II.